CassT/django-modules/README.md

 # django-html5-media-player
-Simple html5 video and audio player for django site.
+This is a simple HTML5 video and audio player for a django website.